lorikayman/RebisTheory/src/lib/rebis_theory.md

 Greavers in that context are rather important entities.
 They have evil eye wing patterns, similar to moths, and in case of elemental greavers, those patterns glow.

-As it was already covered in the [Arrival of Undercorp chapter](#chapter-vi-arrival-of-undercorp), Greavers seem to be Underworld's military units, judging by the presence of a [shadow steel helm with a evil eye](#evil-eye) and the exact specie from which imagery of the evil eye started to spread across planet of material realm, which was then incorporated into Cradle.
+As it was already covered in the [Arrival of Undercorp chapter](#chapter-vi-arrival-of-undercorp), Greavers seem to be Underworld's military units, judging by the presence of a [shadow steel helm with a evil eye](#evil-eye) and the exact species from which imagery of the evil eye started to spread across planet of material realm, which was then incorporated into Cradle.

 What their name means, symbolically?
 In a same manner as howlitzer are reminiscent of howitzers, could greavers be attributed to anything militaristic?
 First, there are greaves - a type of leg armour.
 This can potentially mean that __greavers are indeed an elite military units__. _We saw this first-hand in fiendish arenas_, where 12 Greavers, which are considered elite enemies, approach as the [final wave of the final arena starts](https://wiki.spiralknights.com/Arena#Final_Wave_3).